Introduction

 Animating Between Render Trees

-To animate between two render trees, you can use the render_animated() method:
+To animate rendering between two render trees, use the render_animated() method:

 #![allow(unused)]